 Sweetland provides support for all multilingual and international undergraduate students.
-Small class size, credit-bearing courses, appointments with experienced instructors to discuss writing, peer tutoring centers at several campus locations, lab experiences and conversation groups that address oral language issues—these are some of the ways that Sweetland serves multilingual students.
+Small class size, credit-bearing courses, appointments with experienced instructors to discuss writing, peer writing centers at several campus locations, lab experiences and conversation circles that address oral language issues—these are some of the ways that Sweetland serves multilingual students.
 Visit us in North Quad and learn more.

 Peer Writing Consultations for Multilingual Writers

 Peer Writing Consultants with special training working with international and multilingual writers are now available at our Peer Writing Center in Angell Hall.
 Consultants marked with an asterisk (*) in the Sweetland Peer Writing Center WCOnline appointment system indicate they are multilingual specialists.
 For more information and to make an appointment visit our In-Person Writing Support page.